 Students are to report to class for roll check before participating in any other scheduled activity.
-A student reporting to class more than 10 minutes after class has started will be considered skipping that class.
+Students who report to class more than 10 minutes after class has started without a written excuse from a faculty member are considered skipping class.

-Instructional periods are approximately 50 minutes (this may vary somewhat between schools).
+Instructional periods are approximately 50 minutes (this may vary between schools).
 Students are expected to be in their assigned classroom ready for work when the tardy bell rings.
-Students who report to class more than 10 minutes late without a written excuse from a faculty member are considered skipping class.
+Students who report to class more than 10 minutes after class has started without a written excuse from a faculty member are considered skipping class.
 Students who are more than 25 minutes late to class unexcused will be considered absent from that class.
 The accumulation of tardies starts over at the beginning of each new nine-week grading period.